MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 Make sure you replace the following script variables with values from your Azure Stack configuration:

 - **Azure AD tenant name**
-  The name of your Azure AD tenant used to manage Azure Stack, for example, yourdirectory.onmicrosoft.com.
+  The name of your Azure AD tenant used to manage Azure Stack.
+For example, yourdirectory.onmicrosoft.com.
 - **Azure Resource Manager endpoint**
   For Azure Stack development kit, this value is set to https://management.local.azurestack.external.
 To get this value for Azure Stack integrated systems, contact your service provider.